 WWU STUDENT-ATHLETES SUCCEED ON FIELD AND IN CLASSROOM

-Viking student-athletes rank 13 points higher than NCAA II national average
+Vikings rank 10 points higher than NCAA II average

-BELLINGHAM, Wash. - The NCAA has released the latest Division II graduation rate data, including the division's Academic Success Rate (ASR), which shows Western Washington University student-athletes maintaining their consistent standards and once again graduating at a rate well above the national average for NCAA Division II.
+BELLINGHAM, Wash. - The latest NCAA report on graduation rates shows Western Washington University student-athletes maintaining their consistent standards and once again graduating at rates well above the national average for NCAA Division II.

-Using the NCAA Academic Success Rate, which includes all freshman student-athletes from the fall of 2006 and also accounts for student-athletes who transfer into or out of the institution, WWU posted an 84 percent success rate, 13 percentage points better than the NCAA II national number of 71 percent.
+Using the NCAA Academic Success Rate, which includes all freshman student-athletes from the fall of 2007 and also accounts for student-athletes who transfer into or out of the institution, WWU posted an 86 percent success rate, 15 percentage points better than the NCAA II national number of 71 percent.
 The average ASR of the nine GNAC schools was 72 percent.